mala-project/mala/README.md

-# ML-DFT@CASUS
+# FESL

-ML-DFT is a machine-learning based framework to enable multiscale modeling by bypassing computationally expensive density functional simulations.
+FESL (Framework for Electronic Structure Learning) is a machine-learning based framework to enable multiscale modeling by bypassing computationally expensive density functional simulations.
 It is designed as a python package.
 This repository is structured as follows:

     * examples/ : contains useful examples to get you started with the package
     * install/ : contains informations and scripts for setting up this package on your machine
     * fesl/ : the source code itself
-    * test/ : several test scripts used durind development
+    * test/ : several test scripts used durind development, will hold tests for CI in the future

 ## Installation